Last Updated on February 26, 2022 by Grow with Bovees

 They also represent life and fertility and other generally good things.

-Palm trees are a popular houseplant, and easy to grow — you don’t have to be a master gardener to grow a palm tree.
+Palm trees are a popular houseplant, and easy to grow — you don’t have to be a master gardener to grow an indoor palm tree.

 A palm tree also cleans the air in your house as well as bringing some tropical flair.